 As a midwifery client, I call on newly elected leaders and leaders in the public service to:

-Ask for a virtual meeting with your MLA as soon as the next government is confirmed (expected on November 16, 2020).
-At that time, you can find your MLA here.)
+Ask for a virtual meeting with your MLA.
+You can find your MLA here.

 Please also write to public servants: this is an effective strategy for raising the profile of midwifery within the Ministry of Health.
 Government employees and officials are responsible for developing policy and implementing provincial direction, and they are required to respond to public inquiries.
 Some key contacts in the Ministry of Health include: